 1. Federal Financial Aid

-- Direct Unsubsidized Loans: Available to graduate students regardless of financial need.
-Interest accrues while you’re in school.
+- Direct Unsubsidized Loans: Available regardless of income.
+Interest accrues while enrolled.

-- Graduate PLUS Loans: These loans allow you to borrow up to the cost of attendance but require a credit check.
+- Graduate PLUS Loans: Covers full cost of attendance; requires a credit check.

 2. Scholarships and Fellowships